khuza08/ghwrapped/README.md

 # GitHub Wrapped

 This project is inspired by Spotify Wrapped and [github-unwrapped by remotion-dev](https://github.com/remotion-dev/github-unwrapped).
-I built a simpler version using Next.js App Router,
+I built a simpler version using Next.js App Router, currently not supported on mobile because it has lot of a complex layout.

 ## ✨ Features